SHL Inductive Reasoning Test – A Definitive Guide With Practice Questions

 SHL Verify G+ Inductive Reasoning Test (Interactive)

-In this test, applicants need to fully engage.
-They will be required to drag lines to complete sequences, tap to fill in the next picture in the sequence, memorize button behaviour, and much more.
+In this SHL inductive reasoning test, applicants need to fully engage.
+They will be required to do different things such as drag lines to complete sequences, tap to fill in the next picture in the sequence, memorize button behaviour, and much more.

 This makes the assessment much more complex because you need time to understand what is required as well as how to solve it.

 The test contains 15 questions that need to be answered in 18 minutes.
-That gives you 70 seconds per question.
+This means that you have around 70 seconds to answer each question.

 SHL Verify G+ Inductive Reasoning Test (Non-interactive)

-This is a straightforward multiple-choice question test.
-It is very similar to the previous version of the CEB SHL Logical Inductive Test, and includes a series of figures and patterns that you need to complete.
+This SHL inductive reasoning test is a straightforward multiple-choice question test.
+It is very similar to the previous version of the CEB SHL Logical Inductive Test.
+It includes a series of figures and patterns that you need to complete.

 The test contains 18 questions and has a 24-minute time limit.